kakatcy/pro-mern-book/README.md

      - made the issuetrack page fit different size of screen.
 2. Buttons
      - changed Apply and Reset buttons to Bootstrap buttons and used icons to replace Close and Delete links.
+3. Navigation Bar
+     - styled the navigation links in the header and added a footer in the bottom that are visible on all pages.